aichbauer/express-graphql-boilerplate/README.md

   },
 };

-// instanceMethods are functions that run on instances of our model
+// instanceMethods are functions that run on instances of our Model
 // toJSON runs before delivering it to our client
 // we delete the password, that the client has no sensitive data const instanceMethods = {